daddy-cool/private-plugins/README.md

-#private-plugins

-Blocks your browser from telling websites what plugins you have installed.
-Specific plugins can be re-enabled once or always for a given website.
+# private-plugins

+Chrome-Extensions that makes sure your browser plugins are not leaked to websites you visit.
+You can whitelist specific plugins per domain once or permanently (with Chrome sync support).